shayaandar/LoL-ChampSelectRevealAndAutoAccept/README.md

 ## Future Additions

-This script can benefit from the following additions and improvements:

 Error Handling: Improve error handling to effectively capture connection errors, handle potential issues in finding the configuration file, and address other possible error scenarios.

 Executable or Batch Functionality: Provide a method to package the script as an executable file or a batch file, enabling easy execution without the need for Python installation.
 This would allow users to run the script with a simple double-click.